-Advanced Energy Conversion Technologies (PET640)
+Advanced Energy Technologies (PET640)

 Because of the complex energy and climate challenges that we face today, energy transition towards clean, flexible, sustainable, and affordable energy solutions is on top of the global, national, and local agendas.
 This resulted in an ever-increasing need for future engineers with more cross- and multidisciplinary educational background and skills.